onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 > REQ-BL-0240//GTD-TR-01-BL-0015, GTD-TR-01-BL-0026/T\
 > The sin and sinf procedures shall return NaN if x is ±Inf.

 - The "ground truth" could be computed using a multi-precision library.
-For instance, the [GNU mpfr, Hou-07](https://www.mpfr.org/) library "provide a library for multiple-precision floating-point computation which is both efficient and has a well-defined semantics"
+For instance, [``mpfr``](https://www.mpfr.org/) is a library for multiple-precision floating-point computation "which is both efficient and has a well-defined semantics" [Hou-07]

 #### Aeronautical standards
 - The DO-178C [DO-178C] doesn't say much besides that the source code must be correct with respect to floating point arithmetic (§6.3.4.f) (the term "floating point" appears only once).